alchemyplatform/aa-sdk/site/react/useSendUserOperation.md

 ### sendUserOperationResult

-An object of the shown above `SendUserOperationResult` type if the mutation has run successfully, `undefined` otherwise:
+An object of the shown above `SendUserOperationResult` type if the mutation has run successfully, `undefined` otherwise.
+The `hash` field is the UserOperation hash if `waitForTxn` is false, otherwise it is the hash of the transaction in which the UserOperation lands.

 ### isSendingUserOperation